 If you opt for the boil and bite version of mouth guards, you’ll pay as little as little as $20.
 This kind of mouth guard is the cheapest you can find.
 Also, these mouth guards are typically around 3mm thick.

 In many sports, both contact and non-contact, it is absolutely critical to wear a mouth guard to avoid serious injuries.

 However, your choice of mouth guard is just as important.

-The best option is to get a custom mouth guard.
+The very best option and top tier in protection is choosing a custom mouth guard.
 Not only is a custom mouth guard better at protecting the mouth and the jaw, but it is also more comfortable and allows for improved breathing during the game.

-If cost is an issue, you can always get your custom mouth guard from an online store as opposed to a traditional dentist’s office.
+If cost is an issue, cut the cost by hundreds and order direct through our lab as opposed to a traditional dentist’s office.
 You could also opt for a boil and bite mouth guard, but the quality will not match what a custom version has to offer.

 Did you find this article helpful?
 Please leave a comment below!

 Hard Day or Night Dental Guard 1mm or 2mm$129.00